In this quick article, we will discuss Forge of Empires Fair Trade Ratios.

 You can find the link to the calculator we recommend here

-No one is obligated to trade according to these ratios, but Forge of Empires Tips think It makes the Forge of Empires community stronger and a better place if so.
+No one is obligated to trade according to these ratios, but we think it makes the Forge of Empires community stronger and a better place if so.